finbarkizito/hr-tableau-dashboard/analysis/compensation_analysis/gender_vs_education_lvl.md

 ## Professional Summary

 The company exhibits clear returns to education, disciplined pay progression, and no indication of systemic gender imbalance at higher qualification levels.
-While Bachelor-level differences merit further investigation, the overall compensation structure appears **structured, defensible, and aligned with market principles**, requiring targeted refinement rather than fundamental correction.
+While Bachelor-level differences merit further investigation, the overall compensation structure appears structured and defensible thus requiring targeted refinement rather than fundamental correction.